-Zappos.com maintains a laser focus on brand message consistency through on-the-spot training.
+Zappos.com maintains a laser focus on brand message consistency through on-thespot training.
 It's been observed that if a supervisor thinks a representative needs to be trained in a certain area, that representative will immediately be referred to a training module or receive individual coaching.
 Zappos has adapted a training process to give Customer Loyalty Team representatives control over their own training and certification.

-- the phone and you are servicing your customers better, you are going to experience higher retention and increase advocacy.
+G If you are better on the phone and you are servicing your customers better, you are going to experience higher retention and increase advocacy.
 Customers will be praising your brand, which makes it easier for your marketing efforts to work, reduces the sales cycle, and also protects your pricing power.

-- Mark Miller,

-Senior Director,

-Contact Center

-Solutions at
+9

-J.D.
-Power and
+Mark Miller, Senior Director, Contact Center Solutions at J.D.
+Power and Associates

-Associates